gl-vis/gl-scatter3d/README.md

 * `color` A length 3 array encoding the color of the points in the scatter plot.
 To set colors per point, use the `colors` option.
 Default is `[0,0,0]`
 * `glyph` The glyph of each point.
 This is a UTF8 string representing some shape.
 Per point glyphs can be specified using the `glyphs` plural variant.
 The default glyph is a circle, `"●"`.
 For more glyph ideas, check out the [unicode character set](http://unicode-table.com/en/).
 Some other fun suggestions: `"☢", "☯", "❤", "▲", "⚑"`.
 * `size` The size of each point, or specified per-point using `sizes`.
 Default is `1.0`
+* `orthographic` A flag, which if set to `true` causes the points to be drawn without perspective scaling.

 #### `points.draw(camera)`
 Draws the scatter plot with the given camera parameters.